 Many Asian Australians continue to fit such stereotypes.
 Research in 2013 shows students of east and south-east Asian background are 30 times more likely to make the Maths Extension 2 HSC honour roll than their Anglo counterparts, and dominate 10 out of 13 of the most popular honour roll subjects.
 Only recently over the last decade are Asian Australians pursuing careers in the arts and media more despite bamboo-ceiling resistance.

 There’s no reason why we can’t pursue our creative dreams under the disguise of hobby.
 No reason why we can’t create opportunities out of our down time.
-One tired evening after work three years ago, I chanced upon this blogging community that is WordPress and looked around.
-There aren’t many multicultural blogs around let alone posts like my style of writing, but I didn’t think I had much to lose putting my articles up here.
 As singer Sam Tsui said on chasing your dreams:

 “You just have to trust that if you have something unique….You can just go ahead and do it.
 [If] you have something to say, it’ll stick somewhere.”

 Sometimes going after our creative dreams entails keeping to ourselves and not shouting it from the roof tops.
 Having always grown up with the typical Asian mindset, perhaps we have to learn to be a bit selfish and put our individual selves first in order to keep doing that creative thing that we love.
-Writing is not something I show or talk about with my parents anymore.
-Neither is this blog.
-And discouragement I hear less at home.
+Writing is something I generally keep to myself these days and don’t talk about it unless someone is genuinely curious about my work.

 Certainly not all Asian parents disapprove of all creative ventures.
 Countless Asian parents are willing to pay for piano and violin lessons for their kids, and in turn take pride in watching them perform the keys and bring home musical accolades and certificates at the very least.
 At university, I told my parents no more piano lessons, no piano diploma for me.
 Though I loved these lessons, I explained to them I wanted more time to practice differentiation and integration maths formulas…and silently told myself, more time for writing too.
 As producer Kurt Hugo Schneider said on committing and working hard at your craft: